monoscope-tech/apitoolkit-landing/index.md

       - title: Pre-built dashboards that actually work
         details: Start with battle-tested templates for your stack, then customize them to match your exact needs.
         learnmore: /features/dashboards
-      - title: Explore data without writing queries
+      - title: Monitor performance and uptime of any service or process
-        details: Click to filter, drill down, and pivot your data.
-Find insights in seconds, not hours.
+        details: Track response times, availability, and health of your APIs, databases, third-party services, and background jobs.
+Get alerted before users notice issues.
-        learnmore: /features/data-exploration
+        learnmore: /features/performance-monitoring
   - title: Know Instantly
     id: know-instantly
     icon: bell